ArindamRoy23/Employee_Attrition_Logistic_Regression_Mechanic-of-ML/README.md

 I am a mechanical engineer by educaion.
 Now, I want to deep dive in the world of Machine Learning, hence the name, mechanic of ML :D. I have taken up this project to understand the in-depth mathematics involved in regularly used ML algorithms.
 Under this project, I will be sharing useful material and links as I explore this domain.The objective is to learn and spread the same.
 Stay tuned to my github for updates!

 ### Business Case:
-The goal of this notebook is to develop a risk model that forecasts the likelihood of employee attrition in a business based on historic data.
+The goal of the notebook is to develop a risk model that forecasts the likelihood of employee attrition in a business based on historic data.
 ### Notebook objectives:

 * To understand and implement logistic regression